Back to All Events

 Looking to discover your new favorite author?
 Join us for our signature reading series, Story Is the Thing, to hear four stellar Northern California fiction authors read from their debut and latest titles.

-Our guests are Ellen Barker for Nothing North of Delmar, a novel of one woman’s post-college foray into the adult realities of landlords, economics, and urban politics; Meg Donohue for The Memory Gardener, a cozy tale of the power of memory and the nourishing magic of garden; Portia Elan for her dazzling adventure across centuries and continents in search of the things that hold us together, Homebound; and finally Victoria Tatum for her Chinatown-meets-Grapes-of-Wrath novel More Than Any River.
+Our guests are Ellen Barker for Nothing North of Delmar, a novel of one woman’s post-college foray into the adult realities of landlords, economics, and urban politics; Portia Elan for her dazzling adventure across centuries and continents in search of the things that hold us together, Homebound; Andrew Lam for his literary exploration of love, lust, and loss among Vietnamese immigrants in America, Stories from the Edge of the Sea; and finally Victoria Tatum for her Chinatown-meets-Grapes-of-Wrath novel More Than Any River

 The Line Up